Do credit limit increases hurt your credit score?

 Your credit card company can also decrease your credit limit.
 Some of the reasons could include a number of missed or late payments or not using the card for a certain amount of time.
 If your credit limit is reduced, that means your credit utilization ratio could go up, which may cause your credit scores to dip.

-If you want to learn more, check out these frequently asked questions about credit limit increases
+If you want to learn more about Capital One policies, check out these frequently asked questions about credit limit increases.

 If you have a Capital One credit card, requesting a credit limit increase won’t hurt your credit.
 That’s because Capital One credit reviews involve soft inquiries.
 But that might not be the case for other issuers.
 If a credit limit increase involves a hard inquiry, that could cause credit scores to dip temporarily.